Praveen2795/Movie-Recommedation-System/README.md

 Repository will contain the files for the DSCI final project for MS DS at RIT - Fall 2021.
 Please pull the code from this server and work if necessary

 ## About Data sourse:
 Data files contain 1,000,209 anonymous ratings of approximately 3,900 movies made by 6,040 MovieLens users who joined MovieLens in 2000.

-University of Helsinki’s provides a free massive open online course (MOOC) on programming.
-You can find an updated version of their popular course Object-Oriented Programming with Java.
-The link to their website is provided below under the credits section.
-During this course, you will learn the basics of computer programming, along with algorithms and object-oriented programming through the Java programming language.
-I have had a great experience using their resources to learn Java.
-The course includes comprehensive materials and plenty of programming exercises - all of which are tested using their automatic testing service "Test My Code".
-I will recommend the beginner to Computer Science and also the induviduals who are looking to upgrade their skills to sign up with their free course.

 ## CITATION:
 To acknowledge use of the dataset in publications, please cite the following